CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

 ## Printing

 Printing from your personal device at Stanford takes a few minutes to set up.
+How do I print (https://thehub.stanford.edu/services/print-copy-scan/how-do-i-print).

+* Via personal computer:
+ * Connect to the Stanford wireless SSID, Stanford wired, or Stanford VPN network.
-A walkthrough is here: https://studenttechnology.stanford.edu/printing/download-install-print-drivers.
+ * Install the [Printer Driver](https://thehub.stanford.edu/services/print-copy-scan/how-do-i-download-install-printer-drivers) on your personal device and access to the Print Queue.
+A walkthrough is here: https://thehub.stanford.edu/services/print-copy-scan/how-do-i-connect-print-queue.

-More detailed walkthrough (Mac): https://stanford.service-now.com/it_services?id=kb_article&sys_id=a36ebf6fdb9d1f4019d458d6dc961993.

-You can also print from the library computers, which does not require any software installation.
-See http://library.stanford.edu/using/print-copy-scan
+* Via library computers, which does not require any software installation.
+See http://library.stanford.edu/using/print-copy-scan.

 ## Cluster Computing
 ### What is cluster computing?